-ClusterShell is an open-source project distributed under the CeCILL-C flavor of the CeCILL license family, which is in conformance with the French law and fully compatible with the GNU LGPL (Lesser GPL) license, which means that many possibilities are offered to the end user.
-Also, as a software library, ClusterShell has to remain easily available to everyone.
-Hopefully, packages are currently maintained in Fedora Linux, RHEL (through EPEL repositories), Debian and Arch Linux.
+ClusterShell is an open-source project distributed under the GNU Lesser General Public License version or later (LGPL v2.1+), which means that many possibilities are offered to the end user.
+Also, as a software library, ClusterShell should remain easily available to everyone.
+Hopefully, packages are currently available for Fedora Linux, RHEL (through EPEL repositories), Debian and Arch Linux.